 Why Is Your Commercial Refrigerator Freezing At The Back?

 It’s impossible to stop the entry of warm air altogether as it gets in each time you open the fridge door.
-But keep this to a minimum and you will minimise the problem.
+But keep this to a minimum and you will minimize the problem.
 Check the door seals and hinges to make sure it is closing properly Small under-counter fridges with an icebox will need regular manual defrosting.

 A less common type of freezing is a build-up of solid ice, often found on the base of chest freezers.
-This is caused by a water leak, and can result in very dense and difficult to remove icing.
+This is caused by a water leak and can result in very dense and difficult-to-remove icing.
 This type of freezing is often found on fridges which incorporate an icemaker where water enters from the outside.

 In cold damp environments such as basements and garages, some fridges, particularly chest types, can accumulate ice on the outside, often at the bottom near the feet.
 This is often caused by a water leak or by cold air from the fridge contacting warm air from outside.
 If a water leak causes the fridge’s internal insulation to degrade, it’s time to call a commercial refrigeration repair service, but be prepared to be told by the mechanic that a repair is not possible.